Automated Machine Learning on Graphs: A Survey: Libraries for AutoML on Graphs

 On the other hand, AutoML libraries such as NNI \cite{nni}, AutoKeras \cite{autokeras}, AutoSklearn \cite{autosklearn}, Hyperopt \cite{hyperopt}, TPOT \cite{tpot}, AutoGluon \cite{agtabular}, MLBox \cite{mlbox}, and MLJAR \cite{mljar} are widely adopted.
 Unfortunately, because of the uniqueness and complexity of graph tasks, they cannot be directly applied to automate graph machine learning.

 Recently, some HPO and NAS methods for graphs such as AutoNE \cite{tu2019autone}, AutoGM \cite{yoon2020autonomous}, GraphNAS \cite{ijcai2020-195} GraphGym \cite{you2020design} have open-sourced their codes, facilitating reproducibility and promoting AutoML on graphs.
-Besides, AutoGL\footnote{AutoGL homepage: \url{https://mn.cs.tsinghua.edu.cn/AutoGL}}, the first dedicated library for automated graph learning, is developed.
-Next, we review AutoGL in details.
+Besides, AutoGL~\cite{guan2021autogl}\footnote{AutoGL homepage: \url{https://mn.cs.tsinghua.edu.cn/AutoGL}}, the first dedicated library for automated graph learning, is developed.
+Next, we review AutoGL in detail.
 Figure~\ref{fig:framework} shows the overall framework of AutoGL.
-The main characteristics of AutoGL are three-folded: \begin{itemize}[leftmargin=0.5cm] \item Open-source: all the source codes of AutoGL are publicly available at \url{https://github.com/THUMNLab/AutoGL} under the MIT license. \item Easy to use: AutoGL is designed to be easy to use.
-For example, less than 10 lines of codes are needed to conduct some quick experiments of AutoGL. \item Flexible to be extended: AutoGL adopts a modular design with high-level base classes API and extensive documentations, which allows flexible and customized extensions. \end{itemize} Next, we briefly review the dataset management and four core components of AutoGL: Auto Feature Engineering, Model Training, Hyper-Parameters Optimization, and Auto Ensemble.
-All these components are designed in a modular and object-oriented fashion to enable clear logic flows, easy usages, and flexibility in extending.
-All the APIs are abstracted and designed in a high-level fashion to avoid redundant re-implementation.
+The main characteristics of AutoGL are three-folded: \begin{itemize}[leftmargin=0.5cm] \item Open-source: all the source codes of AutoGL are publicly available under the MIT license. \item Easy to use: AutoGL is designed to be easy to use.
+For example, less than ten lines of codes are needed to conduct some quick experiments of AutoGL. \item Flexible to be extended: AutoGL adopts a modular design with high-level base classes API and extensive documentations, allowing flexible and customized extensions. \end{itemize} We briefly review the dataset management and four core components of AutoGL: Auto Feature Engineering, Model Training, Hyper-Parameters Optimization, and Auto Ensemble.
+These components are designed in a modular and object-oriented fashion to enable clear logic flows, easy usages, and flexibility in extending.